 What skills will I acquire from this degree?

 Studying for a degree in Tourism Management will equip you with a range of transferable skills which are highly valued by employers.
 These include:

-• the ability to research, interpret and analyse business and financial data
+- Ability to research, interpret and analyse business and financial data;

 What will I learn?

 The breakdown below will provide you with an illustration of what you may study during the three year degree scheme.

 - Tourism system;

 - Marketing principles;

 - And acquire basic communication skills in either French or Spanish.